 Reno River Festival at Wingfield Park

-The 2016 Reno River Festival will be bigger and better than ever.
-Thanks to El Nino, there is plenty of water in the Truckee River for whitewater events along with some new events - the Reno River Roll and the USA Freestyle Kayaking National Championships.
+The 2017 Reno River Festival will be bigger and better than ever.
+Thanks to record rain and snow, there is plenty of water in the Truckee River for whitewater events along with the Reno River Roll and the Great River Relay.

 Whitewater kayaking competitions are the main reason for the Reno River Festival, but there is much more - free music and yoga in Wingfield Park, lots of food and drink (not free), free kayak, canoe, and flyfishing clinics, an Adventure Park, Smuggler's Village, Craft Beer Village, and Pub N Grub Village.
 You can freely enjoy the white water kayaking during both days.
 Some events, such as slalom and boatercross, are fast and provide plenty of exciting action.
 You don't have to get wet to have fun, but it is an option.